 Occasionally we have to extend trial periods and this is for the benefit of the individual and the organisation.
 In very rare cases, the role might not be the best fit for either party and the decision is taken together to remain in the country as a volunteer only.

-As a Coordinator, we expect you to treat this role seriously and behave professionally and courteously at all times whilst on placement.
+As a Peer Mentor, we expect you to treat this role seriously and behave professionally and courteously at all times whilst on placement.
 Always think to yourself "would I/should I do this at work in my home country?"
-As a Coordinator, you are not only representing yourself on placement but also SLV.Global, and are a role model to your fellow teammates for appropriate conduct on placement!
+As a Peer Mentor, you are not only representing yourself on placement but also SLV.Global, and are a role model to your fellow teammates for appropriate conduct on placement!

-Coordinators can travel with whomever they like.
+Peer Mentors can travel with whomever they like.
 We want you to be friends with your team and spend downtime together.
-However, in our experience, we have found that, as a Coordinator, going away with big groups of volunteers can be challenging, as often volunteers will begin to rely on Coordinators and it’s not easy to relax.
+However, in our experience, we have found that, as a Peer Mentor, going away with big groups of volunteers can be challenging, as often volunteers will begin to rely on Peer Mentors and it’s not easy to relax.
 Also, it can be difficult to maintain a professional relationship with volunteers if you have been drinking together at the weekends.
-This is not forbidden, but we leave it to Coordinators to make their own decisions regarding social dynamics.
+This is not forbidden, but we leave it to Peer Mentor to make their own decisions regarding social dynamics.